kapawlak/temp_lab_host/Courses/345/3L/lab1.md

 :::Exercise
 1. Which parameter are you measuring?
-2. What are the other two values you are looking at?
+2. What are the values of the other two parameters you in your experiment?
 3. What is the data you collected?
 4. What is the data the other groups collected?
 :::

 :::Exercise
-Do you think the period depends on the parameter you measured?
+1. Do you think the period depends on the parameter you measured?
+Why or why not?
+2. Do you think the period depends any other parameters?
 Why or why not?
 :::
 ::::::